MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/UploadBulkReDirects.md

 ## Turning off the bulk redirect mappings

 If a bulk redirect CSV has been uploaded and is active; to turn the redirects off- go to **Site Settings > General** and select the "Replace" button.
 Upload a new CSV with valid but non-existent Source and Target URLs.
-(Example: 'https://www.com,https://www.com,301' Click **Save & Publish** on the General settings page to commit the changes.
+(Example: 'https://www.com,https://www.com,301'.
+Set the Toggle to "On" and click **Save & Publish** on the General settings page to commit the changes.